Coordinated Universal Time (UTC)

 DEFINITIONS

-- Mean solar time -- a measurement of the Earth's rotation with respect to the 'fictitious' mean sun.
+a measurement of the Earth's rotation with respect to the fictitious mean sun.

-- second -- One second (1 s or 1 sec.) is the duration of 9,192,631,770 periods of radiation corresponding to the transition between the two hyperfine levels of the ground state of the cesium 133 atom (Cs).
+- Second -- Based based on the duration of 9,192,631,770 periods of radiation corresponding to the transition between the two hyperfine levels of the ground state of the Cesium 133 atom (Cs).

 - UT1 -- UT0 corrected for polar motion (widely used).